calebmer/decode-universe/README.md

 …and you should be good to go to start working in any of the projects in universe.

 ## Projects

+Instead of using many smaller version controlled repositories we use one big repository called universe.
+This is so that we can have one unified version control history, easily provide common infrastructure for all projects, and allow for fast context switching between projects.

+Universe is split into projects.
+The following is a list of all the projects in universe along with a short description.
+Visit their directory to read more about each project.

 - **`studio-desktop`:** The Decode Studio desktop application.
 The desktop application runs using Electron and so there are two “platforms” this project builds for.
 The Electron main process and the Electron renderer process.
 Depends on `studio-core` for all of the networking and UI resources that is shared with `studio-web`.
 - **`studio-web`:** The Desktop Studio web application that guests will connect to.
 This application will be deployed and distributed on the web.
 Depends on `studio-core` for all of the networking and UI resources that is shared with `studio-desktop`.